Why there is a need for Marketing a Bug?

 A bug summary should provide a quick snapshot of what exactly the issue is.
 It has to be precise and well directed.

 Let’s assume a simple login module.
-A new user visiting a website is unable to login with his default password is the issue.
-When I presented the same scenario to many of the students, I trained; during the initial phase of training, here are the few samples of what the summary looked like:
+Let’s assume the issue as a new user visiting a website is unable to login with his default password.
+When I presented the same scenario to many of the students whom I trained during the initial phase of training, there were several answers as bug summary.
+Given below are few samples of how the summary looked like:

 “New user is unable to login”